 Why Choose Bascom Palmer Eye Institute?

 Number One in the Nation.
-Ranked Number One for ophthalmology in America 16 times by U.S. News & World Report, our physicians’ expert diagnoses and innovative treatments of eye diseases and conditions draws worldwide respect and recognition
+Ranked Number One for ophthalmology in America by U.S. News & World Report, our physicians’ expert diagnoses and innovative treatments of eye diseases and conditions draws worldwide respect and recognition

 A Multidisciplinary Team.
 With world-class doctors representing every ophthalmologic sub-specialty, you receive a comprehensive, collaborative approach to vision care.